MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest2.md

   Following the 'logs', you can see how GitHub prepares the your development environment by installing all prerequesites for your development cycle.

-- Once your dev container is available, you'll see VScode with your repo opened in your browser:
+- Once your dev container is available, you'll see VS Code with your repo opened in your browser:

   ![](2024-01-10-15-01-13.png)

-  :construction: Explain areas: browser, file editing area, terminal.
+  :bulb: If you are not yet familiar with VS Code, you might want to inspect the different panes:
+  - The vertical bar on the left side allows you to swith between a file Explorer, a search area as well as control elements to control your git operations (like staging and commiting changes).
+  - On the bottom of the page, you have the option to open a Terminal view; different command line interpreters (bash and PowerShell) are available to invoke commands and use the CLI tools available within your GitHub Codespace.

+  :point_up: We will use the bash interpreter in the the remainder of this tutorial.

 - (:bulb:) If you are interested to see how GitHub knows which components it has to deploy into your codespace, you may want to browse file `.devcontainer/devcontainer.json`.
-It lists CLI tools such as `azure-cli` (in the `features` section) as well as extensions for VSCode (in the section `customizations / vscode / extensions`).
+It lists CLI tools such as `azure-cli` (in the `features` section) as well as extensions for VS Code (in the section `customizations / vscode / extensions`).

-- To confirm CLI tools are well set up, invoke following commands in terminal at the bottom of the VScode view:
+- To confirm CLI tools are well set up, invoke following commands in terminal at the bottom of the VS Code view:

   :point_up: There are two different CLI tools that will be used in this tutorial:
   - The [Azure Command-Line Interface (CLI) (`az`)](https://learn.microsoft.com/en-us/cli/azure/) is a set of commands used to create and manage Azure resources.